accordionpeas/grunt-css-selector-limit/README.md

 # grunt-css-selector-limit

 > Grunt plugin for detecting if any CSS file in a set has more selectors than IE's limit of 4095.
-Wraps css-selector-limit module.
+Wraps the [css-selector-limit module](https://github.com/accordionpeas/css-selector-limit).

 ## Getting Started
 This plugin requires Grunt `~0.4.2`